Sahajpal/Moodify/README.md

 # Issues & Suggestions

-If any issues and suggestions to me, you can create an [issue](https://github.com/omar178/Emotion-recognition/issues).
+If any issues and suggestions to me, you can create an [issue].https://github.com/Sahajpal/Moodify/issues.

-If you like this work please help me by giving me some stars.
+Give me some stars if you like my work.